Even after the best game of his career, Corey Seager remained humble about his future.

 "No, I don't even think about it, to be honest," he said.
 "It's not my decision, it's completely out of my hands, so there's no need for me to worry about."

 Of course, six hits and six RBIs in one game can put any hitter's mind at ease.
-The No. 6 prospect in baseball says he's remaining focused on the present.
-On Thursday, that included a solo homer in the first inning, a two-run single in the third, a one-out base hit in the fifth and an RBI single in the sixth before he doubled home a run in the seventh and then capped his day with a line-drive ground-rule double to the right-field corner in the ninth to knock home rehabbing catcher Yasmani Grandal for a second time.
+MLB.com's No. 6 overall prospect said he's remaining focused on the present.
+On Thursday, that included a solo homer in the first inning, a two-run single in the third, a one-out base hit in the fifth and an RBI single in the sixth before he doubled home a run in the seventh and capped his day with a ground-rule double to the right-field corner in the ninth to knock home rehabbing catcher Yasmani Grandal for a second time.

 "It was cool," Seager said.
 "It was a good game, it went back and forth.
 Everyone was hitting, so it's just fun to be a part of a game like that and get the win."

-Seager's six-hit effort was the second in Oklahoma City history -- Jeff Pickler, now a executive with the Dodgers, was the first to do it on June 22, 2004 against Albuquerque.
+Seager's six-hit effort was the second in Oklahoma City history -- Jeff Pickler, now an executive with the Dodgers, was the first to do it on June 22, 2004 against Albuquerque.

 The 21-year-old shortstop took it all in stride, though, brushing off thoughts that Thursday's game was out of the ordinary.